Factsheet about poliomyelitis

 • In 1994, the WHO Region of the Americas was certified polio-free, followed by the WHO Western Pacific Region in 2000, the WHO European Region in 2002 and the WHO South-East Asia Region in 2014.
 In August 2020, the WHO African Region was declared free of wild poliovirus after four years with no new cases reported.

-• Outbreaks of circulating vaccine-derived polioviruses (cVDPV) are rare, but the number of cases is increasing due to under-immunised populations.
+• Outbreaks of cVDPV are rare and occur due to under-immunised populations.

-• Data on poliomyelitis surveillance and disease incidence are reported in ECDC’s Annual Epidemiological Report on Communicable Diseases in Europe.
+• Data on polio surveillance and disease incidence are reported in ECDC’s Annual Epidemiological Report on Communicable Diseases in Europe.

 • An interactive map showing worldwide polioviruses cases, regularly updated by ECDC, is available.
 More information can be found on the GPEI website.